‘lucid examples of oppression against black minorities’

 Only on very rare occasions would Special Branch acknowledge that there were limits to what they were doing.
 ‘SB coverage of lobbying at the House of Commons does not normally include coverage of meetings held inside the House itself.’
 However, the presence in the Grand Committee Room of several members of the City of London Anti Apartheid Group (CLAAG) could not be left without discreet observation since the group was considered ‘a ‘front’ for the violence prone Trotskyist organization known as the Revolutionary Communist Party’:

-For many years the Anti-Apartheid Movement was one of the most active protest groups in Britain, until the end of white minority rule in South Africa in the early 1990s.
+For many years the Anti-Apartheid Movement and alined groups such as was one of the most active protest groups in Britain, until the end of white minority rule in South Africa in the early 1990s.
 The monitoring of the movement continued until the organisation was disbanded in 1995 following the end of apartheid and succeeded by a group called Action for Southern Africa (ACTSA).

 A Special Branch minute noted: ‘ACTSA seems to be a broad-based support group concerned mainly with providing information and education on issues in southern africa; it would appear to be of little interest to this Branch at the present time.’